Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Introduction

 where

 If $W$ is a real-valued even distribution, \eqref{NGP} is a Hamiltonian equation whose energy given by

 is formally conserved.

-In the case that $W$ is the Dirac delta function, \eqref{NGP} corresponds to the local Gross-Pitaevskii equation and the Cauchy problem in this instance has been studied by Béthuel and Saut \cite{bethuel2}, Gérard \cite{gerard}, Gallo \cite{gallo}, among others.
+In the case that $W$ is the Dirac delta function, \eqref{NGP} corresponds to the local Gross-Pitaevskii equation and the Cauchy problem in this instance has been studied by B\'ethuel and Saut \cite{bethuel2}, G\'erard \cite{gerard}, Gallo \cite{gallo}, among others.
 As mentioned before, in a more general framework the interaction kernel $W$ could be nonlocal.
 For example, Shchesnovich and Kraenkel in \cite{kraenkel} consider for $\ve>0$,

 where $K_0$ is the modified Bessel function of second kind (also called Macdonald function).
 In this way $W_\ve$ might be considered as an approximation of the Dirac delta function, since $W_\ve\to \delta$, as $\ve\to 0,$ in a distributional sense.
-Others interesting nonlocal interactions are the soft core potential with $a>0$, which is used in \cite{rica,aftalion} to the study of supersolids and also \bq W=\alpha_1\delta+\alpha_2 K,\qquad \alpha_1,\alpha_2\in \R, \eq where $K$ is the singular kernel \bq K(x)=\dfrac{x_1^2+x_2^2-2x_3^2}{\abs{x}^5}, \quad x\in\R^3\backslash\{0\}.\eq The potential \eqref{dipolar2}-\eqref{dipolar} models dipolar forces in a quantum gas (see \cite{remi,yi}).
+Others interesting nonlocal interactions are the soft core potential with $a>0$, which is used in \cite{rica,aftalion} to the study of supersolids{,} and also \bq W=\alpha_1\delta+\alpha_2 K,\qquad \alpha_1,\alpha_2\in \R, \eq where $K$ is the singular kernel \bq K(x)=\dfrac{x_1^2+x_2^2-2x_3^2}{\abs{x}^5}, \quad x\in\R^3\backslash\{0\}.\eq The potential \eqref{dipolar2}-\eqref{dipolar} models dipolar forces in a quantum gas (see \cite{remi}, \cite{yi}).